1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 Where:

-Table 17: Maximum proposed cutting intensity per species to be harvested | Species | Increment in basal area or number of trees in 15 years 50-60 | Basal area or number of trees 60->100 | Harvest intensity (% ) | | --- | --- | --- | --- | | | m²/ha or trees/ha | m²/ha or trees/ha | | 1.4.5.
-Criteria for the selection of trees to harvest The trees to harvest will be selected following these criteria:
+Table 17: Maximum proposed cutting intensity by species to harvest | Species | Increment in basal area or number of trees in 15 years 50-60 | Basal area or number of trees 60->100 | Harvest Intensity (% ) | | --- | --- | --- | --- | | | m²/ha or trees/ha | m²/ha or trees/ha | | 1.4.5.
+Criteria for selecting trees to harvest The trees to be harvested will be selected following these criteria:

 .
-When records of the management unit's history are not available, the basal area reduced between the forest harvest and silvicultural treatments (when applied) must not exceed 30% of the basal area of all individuals with dbh greater than or equal to 30 cm.
+When records of the management unit's history are not available, the basal area reduced between the forest harvest and silvicultural treatments (tratamientos silviculturales) (when applied) must not exceed 30% of the basal area of all individuals with dbh greater than or equal to 30 cm.
 The basal area harvested and damaged by the forest harvest must not exceed 20%, and that corresponding to silvicultural treatments must not exceed 10%.

 .
 Trees belonging to species considered low-abundance, with a frequency less than or equal to 0.3 trees per hectare, as estimated by the preliminary inventory of trees with dbh greater than or equal to 30 cm, must not be harvested.

 .
 The forest area impacted by the forest harvest must not be greater than 15% of the total productive area.
-Primary roads and log landings (patios de acopio) must be clearly located in the field, are reused in each new harvest, and must not cover an area greater than 2% of the effective management area.
+Primary roads and log landings (patios de acopio) must be clearly located in the field, are reused in each new harvest, and do not cover an area greater than 2% of the effective management area.

 .
-Permanent springs (nacientes permanentes), rivers, streams, and creeks located within the forest area cannot show signs of stagnation or obstruction caused by the direct actions of forest management.
+Permanent springs (nacientes permanentes), rivers, streams, and creeks located within the forest area cannot show signs of stagnation or obstruction, caused by the direct actions of forest management.

-___________________________________________________ ___________________________________________________ ___________________________________________________ ___________________________________________________ ___________________________________________________ In areas with high and medium incidence of forest fire risk, according to the classification of the National System of Conservation Areas (SINAC), preventive measures (firebreaks, rondas cortafuegos) must be established for forest fire control that promote the permanence over time of managed forests.
+___________________________________________________ ___________________________________________________ ___________________________________________________ ___________________________________________________ ___________________________________________________ In areas of high and medium incidence of forest fire risk, according to the classification of the National System of Conservation Areas (SINAC), preventive measures (firebreaks, rondas cortafuegos) must be established for the control of forest fires that promote the permanence over time of managed forests.

-| Activity | Schedule |
+| Activity (Actividad) | Schedule (Programación) |

 |---|

-| DIAMETER CLASS | 60-70 | 70-80 | 80-90 | 90-100 | >100 | Total |
+| DIAMETER CLASS (CLASE DIAMÉTRICA) | 60-70 | 70-80 | 80-90 | 90-100 | >100 | Total |

 |---|---|---|---|---|---|---|